kaltura/DeveloperPortalDocs/documentation/media-player/Player-Customization.md

 ## Core Player Skin External CSS Overrides

-You can load an external CSS file which overrides the Player core CSS classes.
+Another customization option is to load an external CSS file that overrides the Player core CSS classes.

-In order to override class names defined in the core CSS files, create your external custom CSS with the same class names you wish to override and load it using the `IframeCustomPluginCss1` Flashvar.
+In order to override the class names defined in the core CSS files, create your external custom CSS file with the **same** class names you wish to override, and then load it using the `IframeCustomPluginCss1` Flashvar.
 You can define more than one custom CSS files and name the Flashvars accordingly: `IframeCustomPluginCss1`, `IframeCustomPluginCss2`,  `IframeCustomPluginCss3`, etc.

-In order to make sure your class definitions override the core definitions, always add the `!important` rule to your CSS definitions.
+In order to verify that your class definitions override the core definitions, always add the `!important` rule to your CSS definitions.

 > **Note:** You can reference external assets in your CSS files such as images and fonts.
 You can use either relative or full paths to these assets.
 > We recommend embedding small assets (such as icons) as base64 inside the CSS file to improve loading time.

 ### Core Player Skins CSS Files
+The following is a list of core Player skin css files:
 | Skin name | Core CSS file |
 |:---|:---|
 | kdark	| https://github.com/kaltura/mwEmbed/blob/master/skins/kdark/css/layout.css |